TszKitLo/cheatEngine/README.md

 # CheatEngine
-This repo introduces a free opensource tool for memory scanning and utilizing the pointer to modify the AmmoValue and Healthpoint in AssaultCube.
+This repo introduces a free opensource tool for memory scanning on any processes and game in Windows.
+It utlizies the pointer to modify the AmmoValue and Healthpoint in game AssaultCube.
+You can also use unknown value search to look up the address for value that is not explicitly known.

 # Running the Cheat Engine